mamedev/mame/docs/source/usingmame/defaultkeys.rst

 Note that controls can vary widely by machine type, so default keys are not shown here and defaults will vary considerably based on the manufacturer and style.
-See the “Input (this Machine)” section of MAME’s configuration menu for details for the machine you are currently using.
+See the **Input Assignments (this system)** section of MAME’s Input Settings menu for details for the machine you are currently using.